OlivierBlanvillain/SlickChair-report/content.md

 The implementation of Facebook and Google login uses the OAuth 2.0 protocol @oauth2, and is provided by the SecureSocial authentication module for the Play framework @securesocial.

 In addition to associating each visitor to a unique identity, authentication allows to get a valid email address contact users.
 When users login with Facebook or Google account, we trust the email address returned by the OAuth protocol, given users of these networks are required to confirm their email address.
 In the case of login via email, the process is obviously more complex.
-After providing his email address, a new user has to open his email client follow a validation link.
+After providing his email address, a new user has to open his email client and follow a validation link.
 From here, he is asked his first name, last name, and a new password (of minimum 8 characters) before completing the registration.
 Passwords are hashed using the bcrypt algorithm and stored in the database.
 SlickChair also offers options to change password or recover an account in case of forgotten password.
 Although authentication via email address adds complexity to the system, it is useful to users that use different email accounts for their personal and professional life.

 In SlickChair, we identify each user by a single email address.
 Some other \cmss provide the ability to link multiple email addresses to a single identity and to multiple merge accounts into one.
 We believe that this functionality can sometimes be confusing, and adds unnecessary complexity to the system.
-As a side note, this design makes it possible for a user to close the Facebook or Google account he used to login, and claim his identity by going thought the process of logging in using the corresponding email address.
+As a side note, this design makes it possible for a user to close the Facebook or Google account he used to login, and claim his identity by going through the process of logging in using the corresponding email address.

 ### User interfaces

 [^essential]: The authors of @mauro2005 identified nine *typical functionalities* of \cmss which roughly correspond to the functionalities provided by SlickChair interfaces.

-Building SlickChair, our focused was on creating a simple and extensible system rather than offering a lot of configuration options.
-As a system becomes more complete, it's complexity is likely to go up, and maintenance and extensions becomes harder.
+Building SlickChair, our focus was on creating a simple and extensible system rather than offering a lot of configuration options.
+As a system becomes more complete, its complexity is likely to go up, and maintenance and extensions becomes harder.
 SlickChair provides the essential components[^essential] to run an online peer review process, listed below as interfaces available for each user role:

 - Author: